senresearch/MatrixLMnet.jl/README.md

 # MatrixLMnet

 Core functions to obtain L<sub>1</sub>-penalized estimates for matrix linear models.
-See the associated paper, ["Sparse matrix linear models for structured high-throughput data"](https://arxiv.org/abs/1712.05767) and [reproducible code](https://github.com/senresearch/mlm_l1_supplement), for more details.
+See the associated paper, ["Sparse matrix linear models for structured high-throughput data"](https://arxiv.org/abs/1712.05767), and its [reproducible code](https://github.com/senresearch/mlm_l1_supplement) for more details.

 `MatrixLMnet` is related to the [`MatrixLM`](https://github.com/senresearch/MatrixLM.jl) package, which provides core functions for closed-form least squares estimates for matrix linear models.